 Some months ago, I wrote about the need for Voice recognition to catch up with iris and fingerprint as a means of unique identification.
 I concluded that article by asking, “The next question is, Who will be the first to conquer this frontier?
 Who will make voice recognition truly secure?”
 News flash!
 Google Home has made voice recognition authentication possible.

 Before now, regular voice recognition meant the system obeys commands as long as it can understand what is said.
 The speech could come from anyone, but as long as it was understood, it obeyed.
 With Voice Recognition Authentication, the voice of the speaker is authenticated.
 As such, my smartphone will not respond to your commands even if it understands what you say.

-It is not difficult to see why voice recognition authentication is a necessity, really: we are not ready to interact with artificial intelligence in full until we can do it by talking and having our individual voices recognised.
+It is not difficult to see why voice recognition authentication is a necessity, really: we are not ready to interact with artificial intelligence in full until we can do it by talking and having our individual voices recognized.
 That is how we interact primarily with other humans.
-We talk and our voices get recognised.
+We talk, and our voices get recognized.